aslibeyhan/Microservices/README.md

 Now, your project is ready for development.

 **Note:
-This project is developed at a basic level for those who are just starting to learn Java & React Fullstack.
+This project is developed at a basic level for those who are just starting to learn Microservices.
 If you want to contribute at an advanced level, please feel free to provide feedback in the Issues section.**

 ## Author
 <a href="https://github.com/aslibeyhan">